What is the most important information I should know about acyclovir injection?

 Acyclovir injection is used to treat severe infections caused by herpes viruses, including severe forms of genital herpes, shingles, herpes encephalitis (swelling of the brain), and herpes infections in people with other diseases that weaken the immune system.

-Acyclovir may also be used for other purposes not listed in this medication guide.
+Acyclovir may also be used for purposes not listed in this medication guide.

 What should I discuss with my healthcare provider before using acyclovir injection?